unluckyjori/LethalCompanyTemplateSimple/README.md

    ```
 5. Place the compiled DLL in the BepInEx plugins folder.

-## Contributing
-Feel free to submit issues or pull requests.
-For major changes, please open an issue first to discuss what you would like to change.

 ## License
 This project is licensed under the MIT License.

-## Changelog
-See [CHANGELOG.md](CHANGELOG.md) for version history and updates.

 ---